 The Thomas French Achievement Award will be presented to alumni who have distinguished themselves as educators.
 Thomas French, an 1895 graduate of The Ohio State University, served as a professor of engineering drawing at his Alma Mater and introduced new teaching methods and authored a popular textbook.
 He was awarded the Lamme Medal in 1943 for his achievements.

 The Ralph Boyer Young Achiever Award will be presented to alumni who have risen rapidly in their chosen profession and made significant contributions before the age of 40.
 Ralph Boyer, a 1930 graduate of The Ohio State University, had achieved Chief Engineer status and contributed significantly to his company while still a young man.

-The Bertha Lamme Freicht Award will be presented to alumni who have made noteworthy contributions to their chosen professions while overcoming significant obstacles or barriers to the completion of their education and/or obstacles in their careers.
-Bertha Lamme Feicht, an 1893 graduate of The Ohio State University, was one of the first degreed female engineers in the United States, and continued her career as a practicing engineer after marriage and while raising her children.
+The Ada Richard Pressman Award will be presented to alumni who have made noteworthy contributions to their chosen professions while overcoming significant obstacles or barriers to the completion of their education and/or obstacles in their careers.
+Pressman was a 1950 graduate of the department.
+During a long career with the Bechtel Power Corporation, she provided technical direction and management for numerous projects involving the control of nuclear and fossil fuel power generating plants.